GravityKit/GravityView/readme.txt

 == Changelog ==

+= develop =

+* Added: A dropdown in the "All Views" screen to filter Views by the layout (Table, List, DataTables, DIY, Map, etc.)

 = 2.9.4 on January 25, 2020 =

 * Added: Apply `{get}` merge tag replacements in `[gvlogic]` attributes and content